Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Ranorex.md

 You need to enter the following fields:

 - **Automation Engine** - Choose the Ranorex Automation Engine that you created in the previous section from the drop-down list.
-- **Script Type** -- This should be set to Linked as the integration with Ranorex only supports referencing Ranorex test script files and not physically uploading the test scripts into Spira.
+- **Script Type**: This should be set to Linked as the integration with Ranorex only supports referencing Ranorex test script files and not physically uploading the test scripts into Spira.
-- **Filename** -- This needs to be the full path to the Ranorex test suite.
+- **Filename**: This needs to be the full path to the Ranorex test suite.

 To make this easier across different machines, you can use several constants for standard Windows locations (see example in screenshot):